Walking the Sacred Sites of the Kii Mountains: An Inner Journey

 Photo by Pixta

-Aoyama Cemetery, located in Tokyo’s Minato Ward, is a lovely place to stroll and enjoy the beautiful cherry blossoms.
+Aoyama Cemetery, located in Tokyo’s Minato Ward, is a lovely place to stroll and enjoy the beautiful cherry blossoms in tranquility.

 However, unlike other hanami spots, visitors are not allowed to spread out tarps or consume alcohol in the cemetery.
-Additionally, the cemetery closes at night, so be sure to visit during the day.
+Also, the cemetery closes at night, so be sure to visit during the day.

 location_on